Need to update your team but not sure how to write a business memo?

 Tip #1: Know your audience

-Before you start writing your memo, think about who you’re writing to.
+Before you write a business memo, think about who will read it.

 Tip #2: State the subject right away

-For example, you’re sending out a memo about a rescheduled meeting.
+For example, let’s say you’re sending out a memo about a rescheduled meeting.
 The subject line should say “Today’s meeting rescheduled for tomorrow”, rather than “News about the meeting”.

 💡 Pumble Pro Tip